oroinc/documentation/user_guide/system_entities_leads.rst

 OroCRM supports a very flexible functionality for creation of drill-down reports for any entities populated into the OroCRM.

-OroCRM 4.1 comes with two ready to use reports related to Lead instances.
+OroCRM 4.1 comes with two ready-to-use reports related to Lead instances.
 -

 *Leads by Date*
 """""""""""""""
 This is a simple but useful report with which you can see how many Lead instances were created at a specific date for all of your Channels.

+To see the report go to *Reports and Segments --> Reports --> Leads --> Leads By Date*

 It shows:
 - the date Lead instances were created